meliketanrikulu/UDACITY-Self-Driving-Car-Engineer-Projects/nd013-c2-fusion-starter/writeup.md

 <img src="img/x7.png" alt="x7"/>
 <img src="img/x8.png" alt="x8"/>

 Lidar, which stands for Light Detection and Ranging, is a remote sensing method that uses light in the form of a pulsed laser to measure ranges.
 In this way, it allows us to have 3D information about the environment we are in.In this part, the lidar data is displayed as a point cloud.
+Above you can see how different vehicles look in point cloud.
+You can see that there are some losses in the lidar data in the light-permeable areas such as the windows of the vehicles.

 ## Step-2: Creaate BEV from Lidar PCL